talegari/taMbiTTu/README.md

 # tambiTTu
 > explore R packages as morsels!

-Quick and simple Vigentte like code snippets to quick package exploration!
+Quick and simple Vigentte like code snippets in a jupyter notebook for quick package exploration!
 You are welcome to add more tambiTTs!

 What is a `tambiTTu(ತಂಬಿಟ್ಟು)`?